tiltcamp/outseta-api-client/README.md

 ***This package is currently a work in progress, so the structure is subject to change and there's stuff missing (see the list of implemented endpoints below).***

+This package is mostly feature-complete, and in fact even includes a few extra undocumented endpoints.
+Most issues are likely to be things like: attributes missing "optional" flags in models, "unknown" types in the models, or missing filters that could be added - lots of stuff related to types.
+If you catch any of these (or anything else), please submit an issue or feel free to create a PR.

 ## Quick Start

 ### Installing